Tomographer/tomographer/README.md

 Framework][boost_test] and as such accept [various options][boost_test_options] to tune verbosity, which tests to run, etc.

-Note that the test suite does not compile entirely under Windows/mingw32/g++ because g++ can't allocate enough memory.
-I'm not sure how to fix this at the moment.
+Currently, the test suite does not compile entirely under Windows/mingw32/g++ because g++ can't allocate enough memory.
+I'm not sure how to fix this at the moment (might need to use 64-bit compiler).

 [ctest]: http://www.cmake.org/Wiki/CMake/Testing_With_CTest
 [boost_test]: http://www.boost.org/doc/libs/1_59_0/libs/test/doc/html/index.html